-Through INOVASI we work with both the Indonesian Ministry of Education and Culture and the Ministry of Religious Affairs to improve learning outcomes for all children in Indonesia's basic education sector.
+Through INOVASI we work with both the Indonesian Ministry of Education, Culture, Research and Technology, and the Ministry of Religious Affairs to improve learning outcomes for all children in Indonesia's basic education sector.

 In the first phase of support INOVASI aimed to improve literacy and numeracy, particularly in the early grades.
 INOVASI piloted a number of approaches to strengthen the quality of teaching and learning in the classroom for all children.
 INOVASI worked with education stakeholders, including national, provincial and district governments and non-government organisations, to jointly develop solutions appropriate to the local context of four provinces – West Nusa Tenggara, North Kalimantan, Sumba Island in East Nusa Tenggara, and East Java – and supported local government to scale-out effective approaches.

 This phase integrates support previously provided by INOVASI and another DFAT-funded program, Technical Assistance for Education Systems Strengthening.

 INOVASI Phase II has the same overall goal and will continue to operate at the national and sub-national level in the same four provinces.
 The program is supporting basic education reform actors to:: implement effective processes that bridge the divide between policy and implementation; and apply sustainable policies, systems and practices – to support all students to achieve competence in foundational skills.

 The program is currently prioritising support for Indonesia’s COVID-19 response and recovery in the education sector.
 Examples of the program’s assistance include: expert technical advice, continuous policy engagement, responsive research, knowledge-sharing and partnership brokering, and supporting the Government of Indonesia to pilot new approaches, including establishing learning from home guidelines and monitoring remote learning practices to inform government policy and funding decisions.